-Like all the vacuums in our dog hair vacuum review, the Shark TruePet is bagless and uses a canister to contain hair and dirt, but the canister is a key component to the Shark’s ability to be one of the best vacuums for dog hair.
+Like all the vacuums in our review, the Shark TruePet is bagless and uses a canister to contain hair and dirt, but the canister is a key component to the Shark’s ability to be one of the best choices on the market.

 Not only is the TruePet an outstanding upright cleaner, it also doubles up as a truly portable vacuum thanks to its clever powered lift-away feature.